Highlights

 Sovereignty is an extension of control.
 If an enterprise depends on global hardware, software, or operations, it remains exposed to external shocks.

-Sovereignty is no longer only about where data sits.
-It is about which workloads require residency, what needs local control, and how to turn compliance into resilience.
+Sovereignty is no longer just about where data sits.
+It is about which workloads require residency, what requires local control, and how compliance can be turned into resilience.

-The response must move from defence to resilience.
-Security has to be designed into applications and operating models, with rapid detection, containment, and recovery.
-AI can help teams prioritise signals, anticipate likely attack paths, and accelerate response.
+The focus must shift from defence to resilience.
+Security should be built into systems, with fast detection, containment, and recovery.
+AI helps prioritise signals, predict attack paths, and speed up response.

 When clients ask me how to become faster and more efficient, the answer is structural optimisation.
 Consolidating infrastructure, applications, and vendors reduces cost and complexity, but the bigger lever is operating-model redesign.
 We are moving from meetings designed for discussion to environments designed for co-creation and execution.